library-pals/bookmark-action/README.md

 https://cooking.nytimes.com/recipes/1021663-cornmeal-lime-shortbread-fans
 ```

 The action will automatically set the bookmarked date to today.
-To specify a different date, add the date after the URL in `YYYY-MM-DD` format.
+To specify a different date, add the date after the URL in `YYYY-MM-DD` format:

 ```
 https://cooking.nytimes.com/recipes/1021663-cornmeal-lime-shortbread-fans 2020-06-12